zelanolab/breathmetrics/README.md

 Instructions for using this toolbox (calculating specific features and accessing them) are described in demo.m

-To reproduce the figures above, move to the breathmetrics directory and run:
+To reproduce the figures above, navigate to the breathmetrics directory and run:

 ```matlab
 respiratoryData = load('sample_data.mat');